exoplatform/exo-documentation/docs/Administration.rst

 ``Yes I am sure`` button of the :ref:`confirmation message <AddConfirmationMessage>`, you will be redirected to ``Binding reports`` tab with new entries of the groups binding (each space/group/Add binding has an entry).

-The groups you selected are immediately added to the ``Bound groups`` section, but the "Add binding" process is launched when the job is executed.
+The groups you selected are immediately added to the :ref:`Bound groups <boundGroupsSection>` section, but the "Add binding" process is launched when the job is executed.
 The binding job is launched each 5 minutes and handles the selected groups binding.

 .. _boundUsers: